RohitRP22/Linear-Regression/README.md

 Linear regression
 •	Data consisted of 205 rows and 26 attributes.
 •	Steps include Sentimental analysis, Exploratory Data Analysis, Text- Pre-Processing.
-•	To predict car price by using linear regression in the market.
+•	To predict car price in the market by using linear regression.